pivotal-cf/pivnet-resource/README.md

   The globs match on the actual *file names*, not the display names in Pivotal Network.
 This is to provide a more consistent experience between uploading and downloading files.
+  If `globs` is not provided, no files will be downloaded.

 ### `out`: Upload a product to Pivotal Network.